String (music): Winding materials

-Aluminum, silver, and chrome steel are common windings for bowed instruments like violin and viola, whereas acoustic guitar strings are usually wound with bronze and piano strings are usually wound with copper.
+Aluminum, silver, and chrome steel are common windings for bowed instruments like violin and viola, acoustic guitar strings are usually wound with bronze, and piano strings with copper.
 To resist corrosion from sweat, aluminium may be used as a resistant alloy such as hydronalium.
-Classical guitar strings are typically nylon, with the basses being wound with either silver or bronze.
+Classical guitar strings are typically nylon.
 Electric guitar strings are usually wound with nickel-plated steel; pure nickel and stainless steel are also used.
 Bass guitar strings are most commonly wound with stainless steel or nickel.
 Copper, gold, silver, and tungsten are used for some instruments.
 Silver and gold are more expensive and are used for their resistance to corrosion and hypoallergenicity.

 Some "historically-informed" strings use an open metal winding with a "barber pole" appearance.
 This practice improves the acoustic performance of heavier gauge gut strings by adding mass and making the string thinner for its tension.
 Specimens of such open wound strings are known from the early 18th century, in a collection of artifacts from Antonio Stradivari.
 "Silk and steel" guitar strings are overwound steel strings with silk filaments under the winding.